Canon 1D Mark II vs Leica S Typ 007

 |14.||Leica SL||Y||stereo / mono||Y||Y||full||3.0||Y||-||-|

 It is notable that the S Typ 007 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D Mark II does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Travel and landscape photographers will find it useful that the S Typ 007 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 1D Mark II and the S Typ 007 have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark II and the S Typ 007 have been discontinued, but can regularly be found used on ebay.
 The 1D Mark II was replaced by the Canon 1D Mark II N, while the S Typ 007 was followed by the Leica S3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Mark II Manual (free pdf) or the online Leica S Typ 007 Manual.
+Further information on the features and operation of the 1D Mark II and S Typ 007 can be found, respectively, in the Canon 1D Mark II Manual (free pdf) or the online Leica S Typ 007 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1D Mark II and the Leica S Typ 007?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1D Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More complete view: Has a viewfinder with a larger field of view (100% vs 98%).